A REALISTIC DAVID GILMOUR GEAR GUIDE - USING GEAR YOU CAN ACTUALLY GET YOUR HANDS ON TODAY!

 Picking - David's right hand contributes a lot to his sound.
 His picking style is quite aggressive, and you will find that you really need to 'dig in' to get that specific tone.

 Vibrato - Widely used throughout his playing, the vibrato effect is achieved in two ways.
 Using the tremolo arm is the best way to get that vibrato effect when playing chords, whilst the left hand can be used during solos for single notes.

 Used alongside a pitch perfect string bend, this is a prime example of how technique can make you sound amazing.
-Here is a few tips on getting a good vibrato sound:

 It is worth watching a few Gilmour clips on YouTube now that you know what to look out for in his playing style.
 So there we have it - your very own Gilmour setup on the cheap.

 However, it's up to you to develop the technique and playing style to get the most out of your gear, and we wish you the best of luck!